 The good news: 75 percent of turnover cases are preventable.
 Use the following tips to improve retention.

-Implementing an employee recognition program is a low-lift strategy to increase engagement and reduce turnover; 72 percent of companies report employee recognition as having the largest impact on engagement.
+Implementing an employee recognition program is a low-lift strategy to increase engagement and reduce turnover; 63 percent of people who receive regular recognition say they’re unlikely to seek employment outside their current company.
 Recognition can be seamlessly integrated into feedback sessions between managers and their direct reports.

 Still, go above and beyond by establishing a formal employee recognition program complete with employee spotlights and peer-to-peer recognition opportunities.
 Leverage your communication platforms to encourage employees to give shoutouts to and thank their colleagues for a job well done.
 Rewards are another great way to recognize employees for their accomplishments, and they don’t have to be limited solely to monetary prizes.